rcalix1/Build-Fun-AI-Projects-that-Run-on-the-Web/volume-1-pyscript-and-knn/chapter1/README.md

 In the next section we will learn how to create files and folders on GitHub.

-\subsection{Creating and Editing Folders and Files on GitHub}
+### Creating and Editing Folders and Files on GitHub

 Once you have created your account and completed the sign up on GitHub, you can proceed to create your repository (usually called a repo) on GitHub.
 The steps should be as follows.
 Go to the top menu on the main page and click on repositories.
 Then you can click on the green button that says new on the upper right hand corner as can be seen in the figure below.